-Kids first dental visit
+Kids first visit to the dentist

 Your Child’s First Dental Visit – All You Need to Know